-In its 2013 - 2017 Stewardship Plan, TSBC committed to work with Regional Districts to find ways to reduce the impact of abandoned tires on their waste management operations, and report progress annually.
+In its current Stewardship Plan, TSBC committed to work with Regional Districts to find ways to reduce the impact of abandoned tires on their waste management operations and to report progress annually.
 This is TSBC's progress report.

 Status of Research